German Pensions: The 6 Biggest Mistakes You Want to Avoid

 The effective costs of German pension solutions can be shockingly high.
 For example, the median cost of a Riester product is 1,66 % per year and of Rürup 3,02 %.
 We have even viewed examples with costs exceeding 4 %.

-One might mistakenly think that 2 % costs are modest compared to the returns and considerable tax benefits.
 But let's be clear about this: this is wrong!
-Let's look at the effect of a 1,5 % cost, which is on the low side in the insurance industry.
+Let's look at the effect of a 1,5 % cost, which is low in the insurance industry.
 It still creates quite a drag on your portfolio.
 Assuming a return of 6 %, your contribution of 100 € per month grows over 40 years from 48.000 € to 134.000 €.
 If your cost is 3 %, you end up with just 93.000 €.
-On the other hand, if you reduce the cost to 1 % you will have 152.000 €.
+On the other hand, if you reduce the cost to 1 %, you will have 152.000 €.
 That's 70 % more than when considering a cost of 3 %!

-If you choose to invest in ETFs/stocks for the long term we recommend using a low-cost Pension Plan that functions as a tax shield for your ETFs.
+If you choose to invest in ETFs/stocks for the long term, we recommend using a low-cost Pension Plan that functions as a tax shield for your ETFs.
 Read more in our article The Smartest Way to Invest in ETFs in Germany.

 Mistake #5: Not Investing Enough in Stocks

-Fundamentally, over the long term, stocks are safer as they grow in line with the economy - at least if you invest in a broad stock index or basket.
+Fundamentally, over the long term, stocks are safer as they grow in line with the economy — at least if you invest in a broad stock index or basket.
 In the short term, of course, stocks can be volatile, as markets can be overly concerned or overconfident as they react to events.
-This was seen recently with the large fluctuations at the start of the Corona pandemic and also more recently with Russia's invasion of Ukraine when stock prices took double-digit losses.
+This was seen recently with the large fluctuations at the start of the Corona pandemic and more recently with Russia's invasion of Ukraine when stock prices took double-digit losses.

 Therefore, the greatest risk when considering stocks is timing.
 Stocks need to be held for at least 10 years for them to become virtually sure to have a positive return.

-In this regard bonds are actually the more risky option.
+In this regard, bonds are actually the more risky option.
 If you invest in a 30-year bond at 1 % interest, you gain 35 % over 30 years, but the purchasing power is eroded by 35 % – assuming 2 % inflation, the target of the ECB.
 With current high inflation rates, you would lose even more.

 Mistake #6: Actively Managing Your Stock Portfolio

-Finally, one more big mistake to avoid, that applies to (pension) investors all around the world and is presumably the largest mistake made among all private investors.
+Finally, one more big mistake to avoid that applies to (pension) investors all around the world and is presumably the largest mistake made among all private investors.

 Individual investors, on the other hand, rarely track their performance systematically.
-Although they regularly look at their portfolio and are happy or frustrated about the current status, they usually do not have the discipline to evaluate these developments against benchmarks.
+Although they regularly look at their portfolio and are happy or frustrated about the current status, they often do not have the discipline to evaluate these developments against benchmarks.
 So a typical individual investor shares news about their better performances and then feels compelled to sell if only to tell of how much they made, and on the other hand, is generally quiet about poor performances and inclined to hold on to them until they eventually turn a profit.
 As a result, they sell their good stocks too quickly and hold on to bad performers for too long.
 This is one of the main reasons why individuals tend to perform significantly worse than the indices.

 Following your investment, you should follow a "buy and hold" strategy, keeping your hands off and avoiding active management.
 It only makes sense to fundamentally rebalance your portfolio when you are approaching retirement, if you need to reduce risk, or when interest rates are significantly positive again.